MLB playoffs back at the Globe with Texas Rangers part of them, and not neutral 3 years after COVID

 And who knew back in 2020 that World Series MVP Corey Seager had already picked out a locker in the home clubhouse that would become his own.

-Three years after MLB's neutral-site World Series during the COVID-19 pandemic in the stadium that was then brand new, playoff games are back.
-The hometown Rangers, with Seager in his second season as their shortstop, will play their first postseason games there before a full house.
+Three years after MLB's neutral-site World Series during the COVID-19 pandemic in the stadium that was then brand new, the postseason is back.
+The hometown Rangers, with Seager in his second season as their shortstop, will play their first playoff games there before a full house.

 “This is what I’ve envisioned so many times when I’ve walked in there and just looked around,” Rangers general manager Chris Young said Monday, a day before Game 3 of the American League Division Series against Baltimore.
 “Just to have a packed house full of 40,000 fans rocking and cheering on their home team, I think it’s just great for our community."

-After the Rangers played all 30 of their home games during the abbreviated 2020 regular season without fans, the stands were also empty that October for the National League Division Series before the stadium was limited to about 25% capacity for the NL Championship Series and World Series — averaging just over 11,000 fans for those games.
+After the Rangers played all 30 of their home games during the abbreviated 2020 regular season without fans, the stands were also empty that October when hosting the National League Division Series.
+The stadium was then limited to about 25% capacity for the NL Championship Series and World Series, averaging around 11,000 fans for each of those games.

 The Los Angeles Dodgers won all three of those series during a 16-game stretch on way to their first world title since 1988.